 Christopher Straub

-I am a postdoctoral researcher at the AI-augmented Simulation group at Fraunhofer Institute for Integrated Systems and Device Technology IISB in Erlangen (Germany).
-My research focuses on scientific machine learning, in particular,
+I am a researcher at the AI-augmented Simulation group at the Fraunhofer Institute for Integrated Systems and Device Technology IISB in Erlangen (Germany).
+I am leading the institute’s research activities on scientific machine learning, focusing on

 - physics-informed machine learning and its industrial applications,